Blog

 6. Responsibilities and Authorities.
 A listing of the main areas of responsibility for each role.
 Remember to include the title of managers who may be required to approve forms, or make key decisions.

 7. Procedure.
 I prefer to create a detailed flowchart outlining each step of a process before writing the procedure.
 Each task box in the flowchart will include a reference number.
-If you organize the reference numbers in an outline format, then you can write the text of your procedure to match the flowchart—including the numbering of the flow chart task boxes.
+If you organize the reference numbers in an outline format, then you can write the text of your procedure to match the flowchart—including the numbering of the flowchart task boxes.

 example Procedure template for ISO ISO 13485:2016 quality systemscapa Procedure template for ISO ISO 13485:2016 quality systems

 8. Monitoring and Measurement.
-An explanation of how the process is monitored and measured, who does it, how often, format, method of communicating the analysis, and what process that analysis will be an input into, e.g., Management Review.
+An explanation of how the process is monitored and measured, who does it, how often, format, method of communicating the analysis, and what process that analysis will be input into, e.g., Management Review.

 9. Training/Retraining.
 Tabulated, which roles need to be trained in this procedure, and to what level?
 The example below is also from a Document Control procedure.role Procedure template for ISO ISO 13485:2016 quality systems